bmeviauac01/softwarelab1/docs/Lab-MongoDB/index.md

 1. Test the behavior of these queries!
 Start the web application and go to <http://localhost:5000> in a browser.
 Click `Products` to list the data from the database.
 If you click on `Details` it will show the details of the selected product.

-!!! error "If you do not see any product"
+!!! failure "If you do not see any product"
     If you see no items on this page, but there is no error, it is most likely due to a misconfigured database access.
 MongoDB will not return an error if the specified database does not exist.
 See the instructions for changing the connection details above.

 ### Creation

 1. Implement the method `InsertProduct(Product product)`.
 The input is an instance of `Models.Product` that collects the information specified on the UI.

 1. To create a new product, we will first create a new database entity (in memory first).
 This is an instance of class `Entities.Product`.
-There is no need to set the `ID` - the database will generate it. `Name`, `Price` and `Stock` are provided by the user.
-What is left is `VAT` and `CategoryID`.
-We should hard-code values here: create a new VAT entity and find a random category using _Robo3T_ and copy the `_id` value.
+There is no need to set the `Id` - the database will generate it. `Name`, `Price` and `Stock` are provided by the user.
+What is left is `Vat` and `CategoryId`.
+We should hard-code values here: create a new VAT entity and find a random category using _Studio 3T_ and copy the `_id` value.

     ```csharp
     var dbProduct = new Entities.Product